-- 1. Create a new branch for the release: git checkout -b %VERSION%. - 2.
-Update the versions of referenced services in the Docker Compose config/<docker compose>/sample.env files and in .env.version.
-Commit the change and publish the branch. - 3.
-Update the configuration files and changelogs by running make dev.prepare-release. - 4.
-Bump the version with poetry version <version>. - 5.
-Commit and push the branch.
+- 1. Create a new branch for the release: git checkout -b %VERSION%. - In aura/CHANGELOG.md change the version identifier [Unreleased] to the release version and add the current date. - 3.
+Bump the version of the aura repository with poetry version <version>. - 4.
+Update the versions of referenced services in the Docker Compose config/<docker compose>/sample.env files and in .env.version. - 5.
+Update the configuration files and changelogs by running

+'''

+make dev.prepare-release

+'''